pelkeycj/MIDI-Music/resources/README.txt

               reaches the middle of the panel.
 At this point, it remains in the middle of the sheet and the music sheet of notes "scrolls" behind it.
-This implementation was chosen so that users could clearly see which notes were upcoming in the piece which makes naviation through the piece feel more natural.
+This implementation was chosen so that users could clearly see which notes were upcoming in the piece which makes navigation through the piece feel more natural.